 Gua Sha is a widely used techniques by Chinese Medicine (TCM) practitioners but you may know it as spooning which is a very common street name for it.

 It is indeed done with an instrument that a ceramic spoon is a close facsimile of.
-The original instrument was made our of a bone or a tusk so that is not a good thing from an environmental point of view but that is history as most practitioners now use either a specialised tool or a ceramic spoon witha suitable angles and surfaces.
+The original instrument was made our of a bone or a tusk so that is not a good thing from an environmental point of view but that is history as most practitioners now use either a specialised tool or a ceramic spoon with a suitably smooth angles and surfaces.

-The primary aim of doing this treatment is to open the capillaries of the tissues and thus greatly increase the local microcirculation.
-Studies show this increase is in the order of 400%*.
+The primary aim of performing the gua sha treatment is to open the capillaries of the tissues and thus greatly increase the local microcirculation.
+Studies show increase is in the order of 400%*.
 This has the result of enabling internal heat to escape reducing inflammation and greatly increasing qi flows.
 It is great for helping someone suffering from headaches or the flu where there is internalised inflammation.
 Other uses are to release tight muscles by encouraging blood flow.
 The other effect is reduction is pain.
 In TCM there rule of thumb that states "where there is pain there is stagnation" of qi or blood flows.
 This has indeed been confirmed in controlled studies **.

 I have mentioned that there is a reduction of localised inflammation but this is almost a minor use for it.
 The greater use is in reduction and control of inflammation and inflammatory processes which of course stagnation of qi and blood flows is also a factor in.
 Studies confirm this effect and postulate that to quote "gua sha up-regulates gene expression for an enzyme that is an anti-oxidant and cytoprotectant, heme oxygenase-1 (HO-1), at multiple internal organ sites immediately after treatment and over a period of days following gua sha treatment" *** It is important to not that this gene has a immunoprotective function with respect to the liver as in the case of chronic hepatitis B **** & *****.